Tip: The first partition with the E2B files should not be larger than 137GB for best compatibility with some 'bad\buggy'

-Tip: If Windows only allows access to the first partition, you can access the second partition on a Removable USB drive accessible to Windows by using RMPrepUSB - CTRL+O - 2 or \_ISO\SWITCH_E2B.exe - 'Access Partition 2 on a Removable Drive'.
+Tip: If Windows only allows access to the first partition, you can access the second partition on a Removable USB drive by using RMPrepUSB - CTRL+O - 2 or \_ISO\SWITCH_E2B.exe - 'Access Partition 2 on a Removable Drive'.

 - Installing grub4dos to both the MBR and PBR, and having more than one partition on the USB drive improves 'bootability' on a wider range of systems.

 - If you have more than 2 partitions on the drive and one of them is the RMPrepUSB dummy Type 21h partition, then delete the dummy Type 21 hex partition as it is not needed if you have more than one partition.
 If you only have two partitions, then do NOT delete the small Type 21h empty partition - it is needed by some BIOSes for successful booting.

 - You can add payload files to the 2nd partition and add a menu entry which allows you to select any of the payload files from a menu.
 See the \_ISO\docs\Sample mnu Files\E2B Menus folder for example PTNxxxxx.mnu files.
 Due to some buggy BIOSes, files past 128GiB may not be accessible though - see next point!